Fairuz: Early life

+Music career

+Early career

-Mohammed Flayfel took a close interest in Nouhad's talent.
-He started training her through the chanting of Quranic verses (in the recitative style known as Tajweed), which is the way preceding artists sang, a tactic to help with her control of classic Arabic intonation and poetic form.
-In an audition, Nouhad was heard singing by Halim el Roumi, head of the Lebanese radio station established in 1938, making it one of the oldest stations in the Arab world.
+Flayfel took a close interest in Nouhad's talent.
+He started training her in control of intonation and poetic form, and in an audition, Nouhad was heard singing by Halim el Roumi, head of the Lebanese radio station established in 1938, one of the oldest stations in the Arab world.
 Roumi was impressed by her voice and noticed that it was flexible, allowing her to sing in both Arabic and Western modes.
 At Nouhad's request, El Roumi appointed her as a chorus singer at the radio station in Beirut, where she was paid twenty-one U.S dollars every month, which, adjusted for inflation, in 2020 would amount to one hundred ninety-five dollars.
-He also went on to compose several songs for her and chose for her the stage name Fairuz, which is the Arabic word for turquoise.
+He also went on to compose several songs for her and chose for her the stage name Fairuz, which is the Arabic word for turquoise and had been adopted as a stage name by Syrian singer Fayrouz Al Halabiya.

 A short while later, Fairuz was introduced to the Rahbani brothers, Assi and Mansour, who also worked at the radio station as musicians.
-Their chemistry was instant, and soon after, Assi started to compose songs for Fairouz.
+Their chemistry was instant, and soon after, Assi started to compose songs for Fairuz.
 One of these songs was "Itab" (the third song he composed for her), which was an immediate success in the Arab world.
 It established Fairuz as one of the most prominent Arab singers at that time.

 Fairuz rose to fame during the golden era of Arabic music and is one of the last figures and contributors of that time alive today.
-Her voice represented the 20th century's Lebanese pop culture..Throughout her career, she has established a style of universality and relatability as she made music that tackled issues ranging from adolescence and love to political plight and patriotism, even "snappy Christmas carols", which made her work accessible to all.
+Her voice represented the 20th century's Lebanese pop culture.
+Throughout her career, she has established a style of universality and relatability as she made music that tackled issues ranging from adolescence and love to political plight and patriotism, even "snappy Christmas carols", which made her work accessible to all.
 Fairuz is known for her particularly forlorn style of music, which is a fusion of western and Arab sounds.
 Her music is set apart by its melancholic and nostalgic humor, along with Fairuz's stoic image as well as yearning voice, that is almost prayer-like, often described by experts as airy, clear, and flexible, different from the common ornamentation style commonly found in Arab music.